cryogen-project/cryogen-core/CONTRIBUTING.md

 5. Push the feature branch back to your forked repo on Github.
 6. Open a Pull Request (PR) back to this repo.

+Alternatively, especially if the changes are small, limited to one file, and you have write access to the repo, you can make the changes directly on Github, but please make a new branch and open a PR as above.

 Please mention the open bug issue number within your PR if applicable.